klingtnet/klingt.net/content/links.md

 - [noisli](http://www.noisli.com/) Generates nice ambient sounds like rain drops, chirping birds, a bonfire and much more
 - [interfacelift](https://interfacelift.com/wallpaper/downloads/date/any/) Nice wallpapers in very large resolutions (up to 5k)
 - [Wikimedia Commons: Picture of the Day](https://commons.wikimedia.org/wiki/Commons:Picture_of_the_day) A great wallpaper resource as well
+- [The Free Fall Research Page](http://www.greenharbor.com/fffolder/ffresearch.html) A website dedicated on how to survive a free fall without a parachute.
+[Banzai](https://en.wikipedia.org/wiki/Banzai_skydiving)!